fsvreddit/automodmail/redditWiki.md

 Note: any rules that mute should be used with caution, because they may stop legitimate users from getting in touch.

+## As an autoresponder for a subreddit that is closed temporarily

+Occasionally, subreddits will close temporarily such as in the wake of a major incident in a country-specific sub, but often modmail will be busy with join requests.
+You can use this app to respond to all modmail temporarily.

+    ---
+    author:
+        is_contributor: false # Cannot be a join request if user's already approved
+    reply: |
+        Hi {{author}},

+        Sorry, but {{subreddit}} is temporarily closed.
+We expect to reopen at 9am GMT on Monday and aren't accepting requests to join in the meantime.
+    archive: true

 # Limitations

 Due to limitations in the Devvit API, I am currently unable to support the following:

-* Whether the user's ban was temporary or permanent, or how long it has left to run
+* Whether the user's ban was temporary or permanent, what the ban reason was, or how long it has left to run
 * Subreddit-specific comment or post karma